Computing Universal Plans for Partially Observable Multi-Agent Routing Using Answer Set Programming: Conclusion

-\item Another useful application is to embed our rule-based system into a learning framework.
-Similarly, \textit{acceleration rules} and \textit{safety rules} are manually designed for single-agent RL tasks~\cite{gao2020embedding}.
-However, our system sheds light on how to automate the generation of rules to assist learning even in multi-agent domains. \end{itemize}
+\item Another valuable application is to integrate our rule-based system into a learning framework.
+Some work has explored a similar idea by manually designing \textit{acceleration rules} and \textit{safety rules} for single-agent RL tasks~\cite{gao2020embedding}.
+Additionally, our system provides insights into how to automate the generation of rules to support learning in multi-agent domains. \end{itemize}